jlarsson/tfds-malaria/README.md

         - devise training metrics
     - recommend normalizations (of images)
 - Model training and validation
-    - one or more convoluted neural networks
+    - various convoluted neural networks
         - different networks may differ in
             - speed, accuracy or preprocessing needs
-            - architectural choices such as ad hoc models or hybrid models with pretrained layers (VGG16, VGG19)
+            - architectural choices such as ad hoc models or hybrid models with pretrained layers (VGG16)
-    - investigate model designs using k-fold cross validation
     - showcase model performance
 - Preprocessors
     - conversion of images in "natural" format (jpg, png etc), to the formats required by the models